codepath/android_guides/Extended-ActionBar-Guide.md

 And now when the home icon is pressed on the child, the parent activity will always be shown.

-If you want to navigate up from current activity to it's Parent activity, but want that Parent activity preserves it's state, also specify <singleTop> launch mode for the parent activity in the `AndroidManifest.xml`.
+If you want to navigate up from current activity to its parent, but want that parent activity to preserve its state, then also specify the <singleTop> launch mode for the parent activity in `AndroidManifest.xml`.
+The existing parent activity instance will be re-used, receiving the intent through `onNewIntent()`.
 ```xml
 android:launchMode="singleTop"
 ```